reactabular/searchtabular/README.md

 It uses `infix` strategy underneath although it is possible to change it.
 By default it matches in a case **insensitive** manner.
 If you want case sensitive behavior, pass `a => a`(identity function) as `transform`.

 It will cast everything but arrays to a string by default.
-If you want a custom casting behavior, pass a custom function to `castingStrategy`.
+If you want a custom casting behavior, pass a custom function to `castingStrategy(value, column)`.
+It should return the cast result.

 **`search.singleColumn({ castingStrategy: <castingStrategy>, columns: [<object>], searchColumn: <string>, query: <string>, strategy: <strategy>, transform: <transform> })([<rows to query>]) => [<filtered rows>]`**